talon-one/TalonOne.cs/docs/ManagementApi.md

 ## GetLoyaltyPrograms

-> InlineResponse2008 GetLoyaltyPrograms ()
+> InlineResponse2007 GetLoyaltyPrograms ()

+List loyalty programs

-List all loyalty Programs
+List the loyalty programs of the account.

 ### Example